chris-blues/Nasa2FGearthview/README.md

 *clouds*<br>
 	Generates the cloud tiles, needed to run FG with EarthView.
 	The locations are the same as the other textures mentioned above.
+Note that clouds are only available with up to 8k resolution, due to the available data at NASA.

 *resolution*<br>
 	Lets you specify a desired resolution of the textures.
-	Possible values are 1k, 2k, 4k and 8k.
+	Possible values are 1k, 2k, 4k, 8k and 16k.
 If nothing is
-	specified, the script will generate all of the 4 resolutions.
+	specified, the script will generate all of the 5 resolutions.

 *nasa*<br>
 	Causes the script to download directly from